mTemus/hope_indie_game/README.md

 ### Villagers System
 #### Villagers AI
 Villagers AI is based currently on a Behaviour tree.
 There is only one behaviour tree.
-It was created for all working villagers independly on their current profession.
+It was created for all working villagers independently on their current profession.
 The worker is wandering close to its workplace and it's trying to get a task of type specified to his profession.
 Whole tree is shown [HERE](https://drive.google.com/file/d/1rWhAOH2TzJkVR03YYvBP-NTEdC9Znux7/) - yellow rectangles are implemented, white ones are planned.

 #### Professions